solana-labs/example-helloworld/README.md

 ### Establish a connection to the cluster

-The client establishes a connection with the client by calling [`establishConnection`](https://github.com/solana-labs/example-helloworld/blob/e936ab42e168f1939df0164d5996adf9ca635bd0/src/client/hello_world.js#L45).
+The client establishes a connection with the cluster by calling [`establishConnection`](https://github.com/solana-labs/example-helloworld/blob/e936ab42e168f1939df0164d5996adf9ca635bd0/src/client/hello_world.js#L45).

 ### Load the helloworld on-chain program if not already loaded

 The process of loading a program on the cluster includes storing the shared object's bytes in a Solana account's data vector and marking the account executable.

 The client loads the program by calling [`loadProgram`](https://github.com/solana-labs/example-helloworld/blob/e936ab42e168f1939df0164d5996adf9ca635bd0/src/client/hello_world.js#L54).
-The first time `loadProgram` is called the client:
+The first time `loadProgram` is called, the client:

-- Read the shared object from the file system
+- Reads the shared object from the file system
 - Calculates the fees associated with loading the program
 - Airdrops lamports to a payer account to pay for the load
 - Loads the program via the Solana web3.js function ['BPFLoader.load']([TODO](https://github.com/solana-labs/solana-web3.js/blob/37d57926b9dba05d1ad505d4fd39d061030e2e87/src/bpf-loader.js#L36))